Feras10001/Data-Science-Specialzation-Capstone-Project/README.md

 ----------------------------------------------------------
 I used the follwong libraries: Pandas, numpy, json, geopy.geocoders, requests, pandas.io.json, and folium Finding the data would be through utilization of Four Squere API and exploring each city and finding its populer venues and trends.
-There are three files in the repo: the jupyter note book, PDF report, and presentation
+There are three files in the repo: the jupyter note book, PDF report, and presentation.
+In addition, a link to my Meduim blog post can be found under Blog Post file
 -------------------------